SergioGGirona/NomuLabsTrial-Back/README.md

 ### Error management

-It's managed with a class and a middleware to manage errors in the back and send a message according to the type of error,
+It's managed with a class and a middleware to manage errors in the back and send a message according to the type of error.

+### Data movement

+The requests will arrive at the server and the app will distribute them according to whether they are for users, posts or comments.
+Inside, the routes are split up in the CRUD and, depending on the type of request, an authorisation or authentication interceptor is used.

+The request is also passed to the controller, which coordinates the application logic and calls the repository to send the appropriate responses.
+Typing and error handling is present at all times in order to narrow down the data received and sent.